close

 Mitigating controls

-To manage data security in this environment of aggressive adoption, 98% of organizations in Australia have controls in place to limit the use of genAI apps.
+To manage data security in this environment of aggressive adoption, 98% of organizations in Asia have controls in place to limit the use of genAI apps.
 This section lists each of the controls and provides more insights into their application.

 Blocking apps that serve no legitimate business purpose